 At my house, I see how pets show love every day.
 If you wonder, how do I make my cat love me, it’s easy!
-February 20 is National Love Your Pet Day, but Valentine’s Day comes in just a few days.
+February 20 is National Love Your Pet Day, but Valentine’s Day comes even sooner.
 At my house, pet love happens EVERY day.
 Whether you love your pet with special attention, treats and toys or lap snuggles, pet love has become a given in our pet-friendly society.

 In mid-2020, we multiplied our pet-love quotient by welcoming Shadow-Pup into the house.
 He arrived at a time when we really had no plans for another pet and struggled with the reality of dealing with Bravo-Dawg-s cancer (sadly, he lost his battle, but his love lives on).
 And Karma-Kat welcomed the pup, too–but for Bravo, the added attention/distraction helped enormously as he went through scary treatment, losing a leg, dealing with pain, and more.
 So I’m adding another way pets show love–by showing up when you need them!